 As we begin 2023, worries over inflation, the economy and housing prevail across the county.
-In Wellington County we have seen every significant statistical markers decrease year over year.
+The Wellington County Real Estate Market has seen every significant statistical markers decrease year over year.
 However, this doesn’t tell the whole story.

 2022 started where 2021 left off.
 Scarce inventory, extremely low interest rates and motivated Buyers anxious to move due to the pandemic continued to dominate the market and the news.
 Work from home options became the norm for many and so the migration to smaller cities continued.
 These factors together pushed prices upwards to unprecedented levels.